ojaskatiyar0202/extra-trees-crypto/README.md

 their best.
 The gap on the large feature set is wide relative to its variation across fits, which makes a reversal under tuning unlikely, but this was not tested.

-The split rule comparison between random forest and extra trees is confounded by the bootstrap default, as described above.

-The t-statistic of 15.29 is computed across six fits that share training data and therefore are not independent observations.

 The panel is fitted once on the earliest 70% of dates and applied to the remainder, rather than refitted on a rolling basis and walked forward.
 A rolling refit is closer to how a strategy would run and is what Gu, Kelly and Xiu (2020) use.
 The fixed